 Treated with antibiotics

 Chlamydia is the most common STI in Sweden.
 It can be hard to detect since it’s often asymptomatic.
 Half of those infected get no symptoms.
-About 35 000 people test positive for chlamydia every year (2019).
+In 2021, 30 184 cases of chlamydia were reported in Sweden.

 Chlamydia is transmitted through mucous membranes and the contact between bodily fluids and mucous membranes.
 It’s most easily transmitted through vaginal and anal intercourse.
 The best way to reduce the risk of transmission is to use a condom in anal and vaginal intercourse, or to have sex other than intercourse.
 Chlamydia is easily transmitted.
 It can affect your genitals, throat and eyes.